The 9845 Utilities Project

 Sends an arbitrary file to the GPIB bus.
 Once the program is started, it waits in device mode until it is addressed for a binary file transfer.
 Ahead of the file data transfer, the program can be configured to send one record with the filename and file size in bytes.
 By default, the file transfer is terminated either by reaching the end of the file or by being UNTALKed at the GPIB.
 After the file data transfer has been completed, the program can optionally send another record with an end-of-file marker string and/or a checksum to the host.
 File data transmission is done in 256-byte-blocks, so the fast handshake feature can be used at the 9845 side.
 This complies also to the actual physical file size at the 9845, where the space occupied by a file is always a multiple of 256 (the physical sector size).
 If the local file size is not a full multiple of 256, the remaining bytes are padded with zero.
 If an UNTALK happens in the middle of a block transfer, the transfer is immediately aborted (no further data is sent).

-There is one speciality with the 98034A/B HP-IB interfaces: once a records has been received with an ENTER statement, the remote device keeps being addressed to talk, and data sent from the device is taken from the bus by the 9845 HP-IB interface.
+There is one speciality with the 98034A/B HP-IB interfaces: Once a record has been received with an ENTER statement, the remote device keeps being addressed to talk, and data sent from the device is taken from the bus by the 9845 HP-IB interface.
 If the next ENTER command is not issued immediately after the previous ENTER, bytes will be dropped at the 9845 side.
 Since a PC is much faster than a 9845, this generally is a problem.
 A simple workaround is to hold off the PC until the 9845 program is ready to take over the data, which can be indicated e.g. by a trigger event on the GPIB bus.
 With the -trigger option, the sendfile program waits for a trigger event from the 9845 before sending any record.

 Syntax: